torvalds/linux/Documentation/networking/bridge.rst

 Bridge uAPI
 ===========

-Modern Linux bridge uAPI is accessed via Netlink interface.
+Modern GNU/Linux bridge uAPI is accessed via Netlink interface.
 You can find below files where the bridge and bridge port netlink attributes are defined.

 Bridge netlink attributes